 7. Clean As You Go

 Do you usually clean up after you’re done cooking?
 This is not the most efficient practice.
 Instead, try cleaning as you go.
 If you’re waiting for something to come to a boil, use this time to put back the things you’re done using.
+Also, a great time to empty the dishwasher so it is ready for the next meal.

 8. Use a Scrap Bowl

 Going and opening the trash can every time you have to throw peels or packaging can get annoying.
 Keep a scrap bowl by your side when you’re cooking.
 And when you’re done, toss everything in the trash or compost.
+I live in a condo so I don’t have a garden with a compost pile.
+I like to use the plastic bags you get from the grocery store (when you forget to bring your reusable ones in).
+This way I tie up the scraps and throw them in the trash.
+It keeps the odor from the garlic and onion peels from smelling up the trash can.

 9. Wipe The Stove Every Night

 As soon as you’re done cooking, take a damp cloth or paper towel and wipe down your stove.
 It just takes a few minutes, and you will have a freshly cleaned stove the next day.
+If food boiled over, you may need to do a little extra scrubbing.
+A plastic scrubber with a little soap works well.

 10. Soak Pots & Pans